oayres/babel-plugin-react-ssr/README.md

 ## Overview

-A babel plugin to do the hidden dirty work for react-ssr.
-You **must** currently use this plugin to acheive seamless server-side rendering, but you could probably manually do the steps this plugin does for you if you wish.
+A babel plugin to remove the need to declare _ssrWaitsFor array and the ssrFetchData HOC on any component.
 This plugin will find every consumed React component during transpilation and do the following:
 - Add a static `_ssrWaitsFor` array

 If the React component contains a `static fetchData` method, it will also:
-- Wrap it in a HOC (higher order component)
+- Add an import and wrap the component in a HOC (higher order component)

 Read the example below if you'd like know why these hidden properties are added.